 Along with emerging media trends and landscapes, Izzairin also takes keen interest in global affairs, with a particular focus on socio-religious and socio-political issues.
 He enjoys engaging in discussions and exchanging ideas on contemporary issues with his students.
 He values hearing different perspectives and believes that embracing diverse opinions leads to a more enriching learning experience.

-Izzairin Bin Swandi teaches the following degree: Bachelor of Arts in User Experience and Game Design.
+Izzairin Bin Swandi teaches the following degree: Bachelor of Fine Arts in Digital Art and Animation.

 Adjunct Lecturer